 Generally speaking, business surveys consult managers about the current and future state of their companies or organizations.
-The questions refer to the enterprises' assessment of current production, orders, employment and/or inventories, as well as expectations for the immediate future.
+The questions refer to the enterprises' assessment of current production, orders, employment and/or stocks, as well as expectations for the immediate future.
 Consumer confidence surveys, on the other hand, measure how optimistic or pessimistic consumers are with respect to their current and future personal situation and their assessment of the national economy.
-This section presents, firstly, the Chilean business survey employed in the analysis and, secondly, that of the consumers.
+This section presents, firstly, the Chilean business survey employed in the analysis and, secondly, that of the consumers.5

-1. The business survey
+2.1.
+The business survey

-The business survey applied in this paper (Imce) was developed by the Central Bank of Chile and outsourced to Icare and Universidad Adolfo Ibáñez under a tender procedure.
+The business survey applied in this paper (IMCE6) was developed by the Central Bank of Chile and outsourced to ICARE7 and Universidad Adolfo Ibáñez under a tender procedure.
 The survey was launched in November 2003 and covers private and public companies from four sectors of the economy: retail, manufacturing, mining, and construction, which together account for approximately 35% of the Chilean economy.
 Table 1 shows the sectors' participation and number of surveyed firms.
-The sampling considers forced inclusion of the biggest companies and random selection of the others; forced inclusion is based on value added in the case of mining and sales in the rest of the sectors.
+The sampling considers forced inclusion of the

-While other business and consumer surveys do exist in Chile (see e.g. Chanut et al. (2018)), the ones analyzed in the present document were chosen because of their monthly frequencies and the availability of historical observations.
+5 While other business and consumer surveys do exist in Chile (see e.g. Chanut et al. (2018)), the ones analyzed in the present document were chosen because of their monthly frequencies and the availability of historical observations.

-For its Spanish acronym: Indicador Mensual de Confianza Empresarial.
+6 For its Spanish abbreviation: Indicador Mensual de Confianza Empresarial.

-A private organization whose mission is to promote principles, values and concepts, which inspires the development of private firms and agents of national progress and stands for the rational administration of enterprises.
+7 A private organization dedicated to promoting principles, values and concepts, which inspires the development of private firms and agents of national progress and stands for the rational administration of enterprises.